Saleca/vl53l1x_uld_esp_wrapper/readme.md

 # VL53L1X_ULD_ESP_WRAPPER

-i created this wrapper to *hopefully* simplify the use of vl53l1x time of flight sensors in esp-idf
+i created this wrapper to simplify the use of vl53l1x time of flight sensors in esp-idf

-the component is not complete, and **there will be breaking changes**, but there are two potential uses for this component:
+there are two potential uses for this component:
-- as demonstrated bellow and in the `example.c` its possible to have the sensor configured and measuring with minimal set up required.
+1) as demonstrated bellow and in the `example.c` its possible to have the sensor configured and measuring with minimal set up required.
-- using the raw API, bare in mind that the API requires platform specific implementation for I2C and WAIT function(s) that can be found in `core/src/vl53l1_platform.c` or simply by assigning functions to the pointers at the bottom of the file.
+2) using the API directly, provided that user implements the I2C functions that can be found in `core/src/vl53l1_platform.c` *(more on this at the end)*

-> future chages include (*potential breaking changes*)
+> future chages to the wraper section include ***potential* breaking changes**

 # how to include on your esp-idf project